Search Operator Basics For Link Building

 “CEO name” –site:brandsite.com

-But what if your brand name is a word that’s used all the time, like Crown or Koala?
+But what if your brand name is a word used always, like Crown or Koala?

 Try using the AROUND(x) function to make your search results more relevant, for example: